 Questions?
-You should CONTACT your insurance agent to learn what you can do to reduce the risk of damage to your home due to earthquake.
+You should CONTACT your insurance agent to learn what you can do to reduce the risk of damage to your home due to an earthquake.

 Earthquakes are not a predictable natural disaster

 While certainly not as frequent as other potential natural disasters – seasonal wildfires, for example – earthquakes can cause significant damage to homes, businesses, and other structures.
-Unlike wildfires and other devastating events, earthquakes are not a seasonal occurance.
+Unlike wildfires and other devastating events, earthquakes are not a seasonal occurrence.
 They can happen at any time and they offer no warning.

 With expanding urban development near fault lines, as well as the vulnerability of older homes and buildings without protective upgrades to current building codes, the costs of earthquake damages have increased over the years.